BPodlins/WeatherStock/README.md

 # WeatherStock

-WeatherStock is a web app that returns stock picks based on the current weather.
-The idea behind the app is to check the current weather, then search for days in the past with similar weather conditions.
-From there, it calculates the biggest gainers from each of those days.
-Unfortunately, due to several limitations, like Java's heap memory limit and the free MongoDB memory capacity being quickly filled by stock data, there have been some compromises:
+WeatherStock is an innovative web application that delivers stock picks based on current weather conditions.
+The core idea is to examine today's weather and identify similar weather days from the past.
+For each of those days, the app determines the stocks that showed the most significant gains and presents the top performer.
+However, the app currently faces several challenges due to limitations such as Java's heap memory cap and the quick exhaustion of free MongoDB memory by stock data, leading to a few compromises:

-- The current data and stock info aren't updated anymore because there's no more memory.
+- Due to memory constraints, live updates of stock information and current data have been discontinued.
+The app now utilizes weather data from 2023 and stock data ranging from January 1, 2020, to March 14, 2024.
+This approach is based on the observation that stock data, particularly concerning the largest percentage gains, can exhibit greater year-to-year variability compared to weather data.
+- New user registrations are not possible at the moment because of memory issues.
+- The app checks current weather parameters through an API for today's biggest gainer, but historical weather data searches are not as comprehensive.
-- Only one or two more users can be registered due to the memory problem.
+- Functionality to save stocks for monitoring or future purchase is unavailable, again due to memory limitations.
-- When you ask for the biggest gainer of the day, I check the current weather parameters, but the historical weather search isn't thorough.
-- Saving stocks that you bought or would like to watch does not work, also memory problem

-## Tech stack:
+## Tech Stack
 - Java
 - Spring Boot
 - TypeScript
 - NextJS
 - Tailwind
+- GCR
+- Vercel

-## Future ToDo:
+## Future Enhancements
-- Get "MyStocks" feature working properly.
-- Solve the memory problem, either by upgrading the MongoDB tier or through other measures.
+### Fixes
+- Implement server-side rendering (SSR) to perform all data fetches in the background globally, allowing pages to simply use the fetched data.
+- Modify pages to eliminate the exclusive reliance on client-side rendering.
+- Refine authentication mechanisms.

+### Features
-- Make the background change depending on the weather and time of day.
+- Introduce dynamic background changes that reflect the current weather and time of day.
+- Add a "MyStocks" feature to enable users to keep track of their preferred stocks, including those received as stock picks of the day.
+- Incorporate sliders for finer control over stock selection criteria.

+### Minor Adjustments
+- Ensure the prominently displayed stock pick remains visible on the homepage, updating only upon user logout.
+- Conduct code cleanup, including the removal of unused functions, enhancing readability, renaming functions and parameters for better clarity, and consolidating type definitions currently scattered across individual classes.

+#### Login Details
+- **Username:** test
+- **Password:** test123